 Child benefits in South Africa

-The South African Social Security Agency (SASSA) Child Support Grant is a monthly payment of R420 made to parents of (up to six) children aged under 18.
+The South African Social Security Agency (SASSA) Child Support Grant is a monthly payment of R420 for parents of (up to six) children under 18.
 To benefit from the grant, you have to meet different requirements (being the child’s primary caregiver, being a South African citizen, or a permanent resident, and not earning more than R48 000 per year if you are single).
 You can go directly to the SASSA’s nearest office.
 Here is a list of the documents you should bring with you.

 For more information about having a baby in South Africa, here’s a list of links for you below: